The lead price performed well in 2017. China produced the most of the metal, but six other countries also produced notable amounts.

-According to the US Geological Survey’s most recent report on lead, the base metal‘s average LME price for the first nine months of last year was $0.81 per pound, slightly less than the same period in 2015.
-For the first six months of the year, it ranged between $0.75 and $0.83 before rising to $0.88 in September.
+According to the latest report on lead from the US Geological Survey, the base metal‘s average LME price for the first 10 months of last year was $1.04 per pound, 27 percent more than the same period in 2016.

-Despite reduced lead output from some countries, it’s worth looking at the world’s top producers of lead.
+With supply tightness affecting the lead price, it’s worth looking at the world’s top producers of lead.
 Last year, China produced the most of the metal, though a number of other countries also put out significant amounts.
-Without further ado, here’s a look at the seven top lead-producing countries of 2016, as per US Geological Survey data.
+Without further ado, here’s a look at the seven top lead-producing countries of 2017, as per US Geological Survey data.

 Mine production: 2.4 million MT

-Next on the list is Australia, whose 2016 lead production of 500,000 MT pales in comparison to China’s output.
-Australia put out slightly more lead in 2015, recording output of 652,000 MT.
-Like China, Australia faced lead and zinc mine closures last year.
+Next on the list is Australia, whose 2017 lead production of 450,000 MT pales in comparison to China’s output.
+Australia put out roughly the same amount in 2016.
+Like China, Australia faced lead and zinc mine closures in 2016, and yet production remained the same the following year.

 3. United States

 Lead production dropped again in the US in 2017.
 Last year, mine production totaled 313,000 MT, which is down from 346,000 MT in 2016.
 According to the US Geological Survey, production fell by about 10 percent.
 Despite the lead price climbing, production in the US was down in 2017 in all four states where production is carried out.